 Man-Archy is a men’s mental health provision, providing assistance for over 100 men in our community in the past 3 years.
 We tackle inequalities in men’s mental health in West Lancs.
 Our program uses talking therapies, support groups, one to one intervention, befriending service, and physical activity programmes.
 It is a service for men within Skelmersdale and those living in West Lancashire struggling to cope with a variety of issues and situations impacting on their mental health.
 We work in partnership with a variety of community partners to deliver a person-centred local offer for suicide prevention and crisis intervention for men looking to make changes and to reconnect to their community.

-Man-Archy – 7.30 – 9.00pm every Monday, except Bank Holidays @ Greenhill Community Hub, Skelmersdale
+Man-Archy drop in support session: 7.00 – 8.30pm every Monday, except Bank Holidays @ Greenhill Community Hub, Skelmersdale

 Find Us On Instagram – @Man_archyuk